pylessard/python-can-isotp/doc/source/isotp/examples.rst

 Defining custom rxfn and txfn
 -----------------------------

-In this example, we see how to configure a TransportLayer to interract with a hardware different than python-can with a fictive api.
+In this example, we see how to configure a :class:`TransportLayer<isotp.TransportLayer>` to interract with a hardware different than python-can with a fictive API.

 .. code-block:: python